 These buttons actually save seniors’ lives

-The CMC strongly encourages and facilitates seniors living alone to obtain an emergency medical button, because it is an important way of providing significant peace of mind, and because of the dozens of times that we have personally seen these buttons actually save seniors’ lives.
-Having an emergency medical button is a step that is highly recommended by doctors, social workers, and just about everybody in the geriatric field.
+Emergency medical alert systems save lives, and are highly recommended by doctors, social workers, and everyone in the geriatric field.
 The button is worn on an inconspicuous and comfortable necklace or bracelet.
 The system’s technology is such that pushing the button enables the wearer to instantly connect with a live operator, without needing to hold a telephone or even have one nearby.
 After a few short questions to gather information about the nature of the emergency, the operator quickly dispatches first responders to the site.
 First responders may be the local 911 units or it may be the Hatzalah ambulance, depending on the choices selected by the client at the time of signing up for the service.

 For example, one senior smelled smoke in her home and found that an electrical fire had started in one of the rooms.
 The senior quickly pressed the emergency button, whereupon the fire department was dispatched to the home, and the senior was successfully extracted from the dangerous environment.

 In a second incident, a senior had just gone out on her porch to enjoy a cup of coffee, when she slipped and fell.
 Unable to get up unaided, the senior pressed her emergency button, and just a few short minutes later, she was helped up to her feet by the local fire department.